meltar/meltar.github.com/resume.md

 Fall 2007

-- Wrote and organized an online help resource for MessageGrid, a tool for teachers -
+- Wrote documentation and tutorials for MessageGrid, a tool for teachers
+- Built a static HTML website to provide the MessageGrid help resources to its users -

 ###**Co-op Internal Developer**, Mount Vernon Mills, Mauldin, SC.